 Additional studies have provided exciting news about the benefits of Omega-3 oils for individuals with arthritis, psoriasis, ulcerative colitis, lupus erythematosus, asthma, and certain cancers.
 Research studies have consistently shown that Omega-3 fatty acids delay tumor appearance, and decrease the growth, size, and number of tumors.

 A recent study at the University of Washington has confirmed that eating a modest amount of salmon (one salmon meal per week) can reduce the risk of primary cardiac arrest.
 Cardiac arrest claims the lives of 250,000 Americans each year.
-Fresh, fresh-frozen, or canned Alaska sockeye salmon provides the highest amount of Omega-3 fatty acids of any fish — 2.7 grams per 100 gram portion.
+Fresh, fresh-frozen, or canned wild Alaska sockeye salmon can provide up to 730 milligrams of Omega-3s per 3 oz serving, making it a great choice to add to a heart health-conscious diet.

 Other studies, such as the Zupthen Study, a 20-year investigation of a Dutch population, confirmed similar benefits.
 The risk of coronary heart disease decreased (as much as 2.5 times) with increasing fish consumption.
 This suggests that moderate amounts (one to two servings per week) of fish are of value in the prevention of coronary heart disease, when compared with no fish intake.